 Supplements to Take During Fasting

-I had wondered about taking supplement during my 48 hour fast.
+I had wondered about taking a supplement during my 48 hour fast.
 I’ll refer back to reading Tools of Titans by Tim Ferris.
-In the first section which is based on health, I recall reading about taking branched chain amino acids (BCAAs) during a fast.
+In the first section which is based on health, I recall reading about taking branched-chain amino acids (BCAAs) during a fast.
 And this came from a couple of unique sources.

 This is the BCAA supplement I take daily (get the 90 serving container; saves you a bit of $).